 How do you simplify your case’s “story” into one unified theme – and set it apart from all the other cases on the judge’s docket?
-The key is word selection.
+The key is word choice – because at trial, word selection matters.

 By Roger Dodd and Patricia Kuendig, Family Lawyers